Nickersona/uncaged-dasboard/README.md

 # uncaged-dasboard

-Simple rotating carousel of donations from Chimp.net's /site-activity.json feed
+Simple rotating carousel of donations from Chimp.net's /site-activity.json feed.

 ## Getting Started

+### First things' first:
 The project uses Grunt, so you should install it globally for an easy alias with `npm install -g grunt-cli` You can now run tasks defined in the /Gruntfile.js.

 Likewise we also use bower. `npm install -g bower` to have access to the install command.
 Run a `bower install` to get the app deps

 ### Important Tasks
-`grunt serve` - Builds the application and starts a livereloading dev server at the PORT env variable, this is everything you need to dev.
+- `grunt serve` - Builds the application and starts a livereloading dev server at the PORT env variable, this is everything you need to dev.
-`grunt build:dist` Builds the assets into a the ./dist/ dir for the asset server.
+- `grunt build:dist` Builds the assets into a the ./dist/ dir for the asset server.
-`npm start` runs the very simple node server.js which acts as a static asset server for ./dist at `http://localhost:PORT`
+- `npm start` runs the very simple node server.js which acts as a static asset server for ./dist at `http://localhost:PORT`

-`grunt build:dist` and `npm start` are what
+`grunt build:dist` and `npm start` are what heroku runs on deploy.

 ## important Env variables
-PORT {int} Port the server accepts requeest on DEBUG_MODE {bool} how verbose loggin is for the application.
+- PORT {int} Port the server accepts requeest on
+- DEBUG_MODE {bool} how verbose loggin is for the application.
-ENDPOINT {string} - root url for checking site-activity. eg an `ENDPOINT=https://chimp.net` will look for the activity feed at `https://chimp.net/site-activity.json`
+- ENDPOINT {string} - root url for checking site-activity. eg an `API=https://chimp.net` will look for the activity feed at `https://chimp.net/site-activity.json`
-API_KEY {string} - Currently applies this as a query paramter to the /site-acitivty.json request as a query Paramter as `?api_key=API_KEY`
+- API_KEY {string} - Currently applies this as a query paramter to the /site-acitivty.json request as a query Paramter as `?api_key=API_KEY`

+### Overidding Env variables
+For local development these variables can be store in `./config/default.js`.
+If you'd like to modify them with out fear of commiting sensitive info, include a `./config/locals.js with the same keys and they'll overwrite the defaults. locals.js is .gitingnored, and should never be commited.
+When deployed to Heroku, just update the environment variables and they'll override the defaults

 ## Deploying to Heroku